 Prospectors rushed to Victoria’s High Country during the 18th century to strike it rich.

 These days, visitors come here to soak up the charm of the Victorian High Country towns dotted throughout the lush rural landscape.
 Along with climbing to the most famous lookout at Mt Buffalo, sampling an ‘official’ Ned Kelly pie, and admiring the rugged, rocky summits of The Jaithmathangs, you can explore some of the best towns on a Victoria High Country cycling adventure or lace up your walking shoes on a Victoria High Country walking trip.
-Here are five of the best Victorian High Country towns which offer plenty of charm, delicious dining and scenery that will knock your socks off.
+If you’re looking to add plenty of charm to your Australia travel experience, here are five of the best Victorian High Country towns which offer plenty of charm, delicious dining and scenery that will knock your socks off.

 Rutherglen has been famous for its superb wines since the 1850s and this doesn’t look like changing any time soon.
 Now home to some of the hottest young winemakers in the country, you’re in for a treat when you turn up at Rutherglen’s cellar doors.
 Along with the region’s famous sparkling reds, French varietals like Marsanne and Roussanne are also available for tasting at many locations.
 If you aren’t keen on wine, you’re in luck as there are great country pubs to check out as well.
 Allow time to take a stroll along the historic streetscapes and imagine what life might have been like here in the gold rush era.
 When hunger strikes, drop into a café or put together a picnic featuring the juicy red cherries that are grown at one of the many High Country farms.